NourhanSaeed707/SOLID-Principles-Java/SOLID-principlev3-java.md

 - If we want to add another subclass named arts, simply, we add one more if statement that violates the open-closed principle.
 The only way to add the subclass and achieve the goal of principle is by overriding the **Streamname()** method, as we have shown below.
 ![Untitlaed](https://github.com/NourhanSaeed707/SOLID-Principles-Java/assets/64387352/d9a96856-71c7-43d2-94f7-340e67753ed0)

+## Why is this principle required?
+- Because classes may come from third-party libraries, OCP is essential.
+We should be able to extend those classes without having to worry about whether or not the base classes will be able to support our expansions.
+However, inheritance may result in subclasses that are dependent on the implementation of the base class.
+The use of interfaces is recommended to avoid this.
+Loose coupling occurs as a result of the added abstraction.